5 Key Facts You Need to Know About the Chinese Tourism Market

-China ́s outbound market represents a constellation of segments and niches overlapping and interacting with each other.
+China’s outbound market represents a constellation of segments and niches overlapping and interacting with each other.
 To categorize and simplify the market, we can separate them into two groups.
-There is a mass amount of tourists travelling in organized groups and there are independent travelers.
+There is a mass amount of tourists traveling in organized groups and there are independent travelers.

-Mass group travellers represent about 40% of the market.
+Mass group travelers represent about 40% of the market.
 Many of them have limited travel experience and foreign language skills, therefore they prefer the comfort and security of traveling with a group.

 The tourism offers for this segment are all about intense sightseeing and low quality.
 These offers consisted of itineraries which are referred to as ‘’seeing flowers from a galloping horse.’’
 This translates to seeing 10 different countries within 9 days.
 The pace is so fast, it is nearly impossible to truly experience each location to its full potential.
 However, the mass segment is evolving: groups are smaller, fewer countries are visited and tour routes are packed under a thematic umbrella.

 Independent travelers have a greater sense of freedom.
 Many of them started their tourism career in a tour group and now they completely or partially organize their travels for themselves.
 Beyond a superficial consumption of a destination, they look for immersion and to experience a place like a local.
 To increase their social capital, they constantly seek out new activities, in new destinations, and in unexpected times of the year.